dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/-3tDvMG87Ro" frameborder="0"
 allow="autoplay; encrypted-media" allowfullscreen></iframe>

+### (a little closer to ubermensche)

+I eventually gave up on startups and began writing.
+I never got a more amusing reaction from all the people who try to control me in my life -- **I've been addicted to that ever since**.
+I don't give a fuck about your money, your fame, or any of your petty measures of success.
+None of that matters to me because it's apparently *verbotten* to let me have any success whatsoever.
+For me, life is a rigged game and I'm laughing because, to me, people are the game;
+*humanity is the game*.
+If I ever achieve moderate success, it's because I've so sufficiently dominated all of you.
+It's because I've done something so great that all your petty eichmanns have to go back through my life and account for everything they did to me along the way.
+At this point, I'd practically have to cure cancer: this accomplishment must be so great, it outweighs all the falsehoods and defamation.
+I do not care about what humanity has to say about me because they'd never say anything that reflects the truth of my identity anyways: *IT'S A RIGGED GAME.* Instead, what people say and think is only useful to me insofar as it indicates whether or not I've become great enough to unbind.
+This is hardly a strategy I recommend, but it's just about all I've got: how's it working out for you?
+What did humanity do to raw, unpotentiated greatness?
+You destroyed it because you fear what you do not understand.
+And when I achieve such a great accomplishment -- whether it's possible to surpass your petty, judgemental bullshit or hopeless and impossible -- it will be so great, but also good *BECAUSE YOU METHODICALLY TORMENTED AN ALTRUISTIC PERSON WHO LOVES HUMANITY*.
+And you'll never do it to someone like me again.

 *Whenever I engage in behaviors to discover the outlines of epistemic structures -- viz. to socially inquire about the missing pieces to